briceburg/silverstripe-flexiform/README.md

 ### Readonly fields

 By default, all fields are editable.
-The CMS administrator can change the base field name, the list of selectable options, etc. etc. This flexibility could be unwanted in certain situations.
+The CMS administrator can change the base field name, the list of selectable options, &c.
+This flexibility could be unwanted in certain situations.

 For instance, pretend you have a Custom Form that specifies a field named